Finasteride for hair loss: what to expect

 If this shedding continues for longer than a few months, we recommend that you consult with a doctor to determine whether there might be another explanation for your increased hair loss.

 Increased prostate cancer risk

 Use of finasteride has been linked to an increased risk of high-grade prostate cancers.
-This may be due to the medication’s effect on how cells break down male sex steroid hormones (Traish et al., 2014).
+This may be due to the medication’s potential to change how cells respond to androgens.